arickman/Model-Free-Episodic-Control/README.md

 ## Parameters

 Every important aspect and parameter of the program can be configured by a few variables which can be found on top of the file *main.py* and which are written in UPPERCASE.
 The default settings are those of the paper.
+We extended the parameters available in the standard Model Free Episodic Control allowing for the QEC table update type to be specified as either default, simple average, weighted average, or time average in the top of Main.py.
+If weighted average is selected, one can also select the weighting hyperparameter in the top of Main.py.

 ## Put your first Agent on the Battlefield